 5. You fit into Futurice's culture

 This is the part that is hard to define.
 But it is as important as the technical requirements.
-You can take a look at our culture pages, Spice program, or blog posts to get a better understanding of what it means to be and work in Futurice.
+You can take a look at our culture pages, our free-time open source sponsorship and pro-bono work, or blog posts to get a better understanding of what it means to be and work in Futurice.

 We look for people with different kinds of backgrounds, and different levels of experience.
 You do not have to have a specific background or skillset, but you absolutely have to be a programmer.
 You know, as a person.